Overview Back to top

 Leave Settings Back to top

-The Leave Settings tab controls leave type definitions and leave approver assignments.
-These settings determine what types of leave users can request and who approves those requests.
+The Leave Settings tab controls the leave approval workflow toggle, leave type definitions, and leave approver assignments.
+These settings determine whether leave requests need approval, what types of leave users can request, and who approves those requests.

 Leave Types